Coastal Carolina Neuropsychiatric Center

 Ms. Belanger comes to us with a diverse background with cumulative of 30 years as a LPN, RN and advanced practice RN/FNP with board certification in family medicine rewarded through the American nurses credentialing center.
 Ms. Belanger received her Master of Science in nursing from East Carolina University in Greenville, North Carolina in 2000.
 She completed intensive training of clinical study and practicum to prepare her for the family nurse practitioner board certification.
 Her program placed special emphasis on serving those populations who face barriers to access to care.
-In keeping with her commitment to our patients and our community, Ms. Belanger is currently pursuing her post-masters degree program in psychiatry at the University of South Alabama in Mobile Alabama in December of 2010 and earned Board Certification as a Psychiatric Mental Health Nurse Practitioner from Board Certifying ANCC.
+In keeping with her commitment to our patients and our community, Ms. Belanger has been awarded a post-masters certification in Family Mental Health Psychiatry from the University of South Alabama in Mobile Alabama in December of 2010 and earned Board Certification as a Psychiatric Mental Health Nurse Practitioner from Board Certifying ANCC.

 Prior to her joining the staff at CCNC, Ms. Belanger has worked as a FNP in the urgent care/emergency room setting, clinical oncology, family medicine, and outpatient/inpatient psychiatric settings.
 She has contributed to educating nursing students at the University of North Carolina at Wilmington as an associate clinical professor in women’s health care.